Understanding Signs of Nursing Home Abuse

 The unfortunate reality of nursing home abuse and neglect is that it is not always obvious — even to the victim.
-Of course, there are blatant acts of neglect and abuse that occur.
-These are both shocking and heartbreaking.
+Of course, blatant acts of nursing home neglect and abuse occur, and they are particularly shocking and heartbreaking.

-Sadly, there are many instances of abuse and neglect that take place in subtle and long-term manners and go unnoticed for extended periods of time.
-This is especially true when the victim in question is disabled, declining cognitively or is suffering from emotional conditions such as anxiety, depression or PTSD.
+However, many instances of abuse and neglect go unnoticed, occurring over extended periods.
+This is especially true when the victim is disabled, declining cognitively, or already suffering from emotional conditions such as anxiety, depression, or post-traumatic stress disorder (PTSD).

-These issues prevent seniors from reporting or speaking out against nursing home abuse.
-Seniors may also not speak out because they fear the staff will treat them worse.
+These issues might prevent seniors from reporting or speaking out against nursing home abuse.
+Seniors may also not speak out because they fear staff members will treat them worse.

 Signs of physical abuse include:

-- Broken and fractured bones from being dropped, restrained or physically battered.
-Common fractures in elderly people are hips, wrists and elbows from accidental falls.
-However, experienced physicians and healthcare professionals can tell the difference between fractures caused by falls and those caused by an assault.
+- Broken bones and fractures: due to being dropped, restrained, or physically battered.
+While seniors are at increased risk for fractures from accidental falls, experienced healthcare professionals can tell the difference between fractures caused by falls and those caused by assault.

-- Bruises, welts and scrapes from being grabbed, restrained or having an object used against them.
-Pay particularly close attention to the wrists, ankles and upper arms.
-These are areas where it is easy to grab onto and restrain the resident.
+- Bruises, welts, and scrapes: from being grabbed, restrained, or having an object used against them.
+Pay close attention to the wrists, ankles, and upper arms, where it is easy to grab onto and restrain the resident.

-- Withdrawing socially: When elderly people are physically abused, especially those facing cognitive decline, they may isolate themselves out of fear.
-If you notice sudden changes in their behaviors such as withdrawal from social settings, this could indicate they fear physical abuse.
+- Social withdrawal: may be a sign that a resident is being physically abused, especially those facing cognitive decline, who may isolate out of fear.
+If you notice sudden changes in behavior such as withdrawal from social settings, it could mean they fear physical abuse.

-- Being startled or scared easily: If a resident has faced physical assault, they may remain continuously on edge as a way of protecting themselves.
-As a result, they may seem jumpy or easily startled by loud noises or any sudden movements.
+- Startling easily: could be a sign that a nursing home resident has faced physical assault.
+They may remain continuously on edge as a way of protecting themselves.
+As a result, they may seem jumpy or easily startled by loud noises or sudden movements.

-While some signs of physical abuse are obvious, others might be easily explained away as an accident.
-Therefore, it is important to look for recurring signs, as well as signs of other types of abuse that could potentially be taking place alongside physical abuse.
-This will help to paint a fuller picture of the extent of abuse and neglect at hand.
+While some signs of abuse in nursing home facilities are obvious, others might be explained away as accidents.
+Therefore, it is important to look for patterns and signs of other types of abuse that could be taking place.
+This will help paint a picture of the true extent of the abuse.

 Signs of emotional elder abuse include: